 |

 What follows are instructions for using MyProxy and GSISSH for single sign-on to TeraGrid systems from a Unix/Linux/OSX system.
 Windows users should try GSI-SSHTerm instead.
-The TeraGrid MyProxy server is configured to allow all TeraGrid users to obtain PKI credentials using their TeraGrid Portal username and password.
-This is an example of how the MyProxy CA can be integrated with an existing authentication service (in this case, the TERAGRID.ORG Kerberos domain) for PKI credential issuance.
+The TeraGrid MyProxy server is configured to allow all TeraGrid users to obtain certificates using their TeraGrid Portal username and password.
+NCSA users can alternatively use the NCSA MyProxy server with their NCSA Kerberos username and password.
+This is an example of how the MyProxy CA can be integrated with an existing authentication service (in this case, the TERAGRID.ORG/NCSA.EDU Kerberos domains) for certificate issuance.
 ContentsInstall MyProxy and GSISSHFirst, check to see if you already have myproxy-logon and gsissh installed.

 $ which myproxy-logon gsissh